 Climate change enhances conditions for ozone pollution to form and makes it harder clean up communities where ozone levels are high.

 The nation has the Clean Air Act to thank for decades of improvements in air quality.
-This landmark law has driven pollution reduction for 50 years.
+This landmark law has driven pollution reduction for over 50 years.

-Cutting air pollution through the Clean Air Act was projected to prevent over 230,000 deaths and save nearly $2 trillion in 2020 alone.
+EPA estimated that cutting air pollution through the Clean Air Act was projected to prevent over 230,000 deaths and save nearly $2 trillion in 2020 alone.